Avaje Jex

 });

 The Filter may decide to terminate the chain, by not calling the method.
-In this case, the filter must send the response to the request, because the application's exchange handler will not be invoked.
+In this case, the filter must send the response to the request, as the application's exchange handler will not be invoked.

 Exceptions